BitMax Token Market Capitalization Tops $1.22 Billion (BTMX)

-BitMax Token (CURRENCY:BTMX) traded 7% higher against the dollar during the 24 hour period ending at 8:00 AM Eastern on April 7th.
-During the last seven days, BitMax Token has traded 35.9% higher against the dollar.
-BitMax Token has a total market cap of $1.22 billion and $13.93 million worth of BitMax Token was traded on exchanges in the last day.
-One BitMax Token token can now be bought for approximately $1.85 or 0.00003421 BTC on popular cryptocurrency exchanges.
+BitMax Token (CURRENCY:BTMX) traded 7% higher against the US dollar during the 24 hour period ending at 23:00 PM ET on April 10th.
+One BitMax Token coin can currently be bought for $1.85 or 0.00003421 BTC on popular exchanges.
+BitMax Token has a total market capitalization of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last day.
+During the last seven days, BitMax Token has traded 35.9% higher against the US dollar.

 About BitMax Token